 Some student outcomes from my strength-based assessments and curriculum on self-awareness and self-advocacy practice include:

-Practicing using tools that enable them to emotionally and socially adapt.
+- Practicing using tools that enable them to emotionally and socially adept.

 Let Dr. Jackie help you through the assessment to find your professional skills and interests, and ultimately, begin your career.